wmcbrine/hmeforpython/README.txt

 released under the LGPL 2.1+, except where noted.
 (Most of the examples are Common Public License.)

-I developed this in Python 2.5.1, and tested it in Linux, Mac OS X, and Windows XP, and with Python 2.4.4.
+I developed this in Python 2.5.2, and tested it in Linux, Mac OS X, and Windows XP, and with Python 2.4.5 and 2.3.5.
+It even mostly works under Jython 2.2.1, if you disable Zeroconf and use the manual connect method.
 The requirements are minimal. (hme.py depends only on the struct module. hmeserver.py is a bit more demanding, but uses only the standard library.)

 Quick Start